 For more information on how to access current and previous invoices from inside your account, please see our Account Billing and Invoices article.

-Account Usage details usage from the previous invoicing period.
+Activity Charges details usage from the previous invoicing period.
 It lists items such as minutes, numbers, and transcriptions.
-The Total column sums the cost from items used beyond what is included in your base plan.
+The far-right column sums the cost from items used beyond what is included in your base plan, which is sub-totaled at the bottom.

-- Toll-Free Minutes Surcharge is a total of toll-free minutes used which will incur a surcharge over the base per-minute fee.
+- Toll-Free Minutes Surcharge is a total of toll-free minutes used which have incurred a surcharge over the base per-minute fee.

-- Toll-Free Numbers Surcharge is a total of toll-free numbers used which will incur a surcharge over the base per-minute fee.
+- Toll-Free Numbers Surcharge is a total of toll-free numbers used which have incurred a surcharge over the base per-minute fee.

-- CallScribe Minutes and Voicemail Transcriptions are the total billable minutes for those types of call transcriptions.
+- Voicemail Transcriptions refer to the total billable minutes for those types of call transcriptions.

 Your invoice will reflect if you have changed base plans.
-It will also reflect if you have implemented or removed add-ons such as Lead Center over the invoicing period.
+It will also reflect if you have implemented or removed add-ons over the invoicing period.
 This adjustment is known as proration and is done to ensure your invoice accurately reflects usage.

 - A customer is billed on the 1st of the month for a given base plan.